evanx/refetcher/README.md

 }
 ```

-Note that it is possible that the hashes of a request from `retry:q` will have expired, or because of limiting delays when the system is overloaded.
+Note that it is possible that the hashes of a request from `retry:q` will have expired, or because of enforced delays when the load exceeds configured limits.
 Therefore persistent retries may require intervention by your application.

 Note that the onus is on consumers of this service to ensure a unique ID for the request.
 Naturally Redis `INCR` is recommended on this Redis instance, e.g. on key `fetch:id:seq` to provide a unique sequence number.